Engineering and construction

-Please don’t hesitate to contact Talent Acquisition Operations US, Talent Acquisition Specialist, on talentacquisitionUS@orsted.com, if you’d like to know more about the position.
-If you need to request any adjustments to working practices, working patterns, or the assessment or interview process we're happy to discuss alternative arrangements.
+Please don’t hesitate to contact Jeppe Bloch Lauridsen, Head of Geophysical Surveys, on (Denmark +45) 99554757, if you’d like to know more about the position.
+If you need to request any adjustments to working practices, working patterns, or the assessment or interview process, we're happy to discuss alternative arrangements.

-Please note that you’re expected to do some travelling in relation to your work, as you’ll be expected to travel to various Orsted US offices, as well as our office in Gentofte Denmark.
+Please note that you’re expected to do some travelling in relation to your work, as you’ll be participating in kick-off meetings, processing meetings, and other project meetings, as well as various departmental activities over the cycle of a year.